 The pump in a rainwater system is really the only moving part of the whole system and therefore, it is important to ensure a good quality pump is used.
-Another important point, is that we only use submersible pumps in our rainwater harvesting systems.
+Another important point is that we only use submersible pumps in our rainwater harvesting systems.
 Some other systems use surface-mounted pump sets, sometimes also suction systems.
-The main disadvantages of these systems, is larger, more noisy kit in the house and secondly, the pump is having to suck the water out of the tank and this is known to be less efficient that pushing the water, as a submersible pump does.
+The main disadvantages of these systems are larger, noisier kit in the house and secondly, the pump is having to suck the water out of the tank and this is known to be less efficient than pushing the water, as a submersible pump does.

 Accessories and other items